-- divorce; - financial matters (property and maintenance) of separated couples - those who are or were in a de facto relationship (including same sex de facto relationships) and married relationships (same sex and opposite sex marriages); and - issues about children after the separation of their parents (except child welfare or child protection issues which are dealt with by the Children's Court, under the Children and Young Persons (Care and Protection) Act 1998 (NSW)).
+- divorce; - financial matters (property and maintenance) of separated couples those who are or were in a de facto relationship (including same sex de facto relationships) and married relationships (same sex and opposite sex marriages); and - children's matters (except child welfare or child protection issues which are dealt with by the Children's Court, under the Children and Young Persons (Care and Protection) Act 1998 (NSW)).
 The Family Law Act covers children whose parents were married or in a de facto relationship (including a same sex de facto relationship) and children whose parents have never lived together and may not have ever been in a relationship.